The subject matter covered by the Major Field Test (MFT) in Biology is organized into four major areas:

 The test contains approximately 150 multiple-choice questions, a number of which are grouped in sets and based on descriptions of laboratory and field situations, diagrams, or experimental results.
 Visit the ETS site for more information about the exam and to see sample test questions.

 All biology, cell and molecular, and environmental science majors are required to take and pass the Major Field Test (MFT) in order to graduate.
-The MFT is on Friday, January 24, 2020 at 3:15PM to 6:30PM, in Donahue Auditorium that is located on the first floor of the Dolan Center for Science & Technology.
+The MFT typically takes place early in the spring semester, in Donahue Auditorium on the first floor of the Dolan Center for Science & Technology.

 Excused absences from the exam will be provided ONLY for extraordinary circumstances.
 Students are required to submit excused absence documentation through the Office of Academic Advising.

-Students who miss the exam for unexcused reasons will not be permitted to take the exam until the next time it is offered, probably in January 2021; note that in such circumstances a student has not officially completed a degree requirement, and until the student takes the MFT and passes, the (degree evaluation) graduation application status is incomplete.
+Students who miss the exam for unexcused reasons will not be permitted to take the exam until the next time it is offered.
+Note that in such circumstances a student has not officially completed a degree requirement, and until the student takes the MFT and passes, the (degree evaluation) graduation application status is incomplete.